robertjahn/mcp-guide/README.md

 # Overview

+The Dynatrace Remote MCP Server seamlessly connects 3rd party AI agents to the Dynatrace platform, delivering real-time production context directly into your workflows.
+It provides secure, governed access to Dynatrace\u2019s high-quality data, deep contextual awareness, and deterministic intelligence, available from any MCP-enabled environment.
+Whether in your IDE, Atlassian Rovo, Microsoft Copilot, ChatGPT, or other tools, Dynatrace empowers you to infuse reliable, real-time insights into every workflow and transform the way you work.

-Short guide for setup and usage of the Dynatrace [Remote MCP](https://docs.dynatrace.com/docs/discover-dynatrace/platform/davis-ai/dynatrace-mcp).
+This repo provides a guide for setup and usage of both:
+1. Dynatrace Remote MCP Server currently in Preview - [Dynatrace Hub Tile](https://www.dynatrace.com/hub/detail/dynatrace-mcp-server)
+1. Community-driven OpenSource Local MCP Server - [Dynatrace Hub Tile](https://www.dynatrace.com/hub/detail/local-mcp-server-1)

-# Example prompts
+# Example prompts once installed

-Once configured, below are example prompts to try out.
+Once either the remote or local MCP servers are configured, below are example prompts to try them out.

 ### View available tools